Skip to main content

 Douglas County, MinnesotaOligotrophic

-Miltona Lake earns an A — water clarity, phosphorus, and chlorophyll-a all rate among the best monitored waters in Douglas County.
-Clarity, phosphorus, and chlorophyll-a all rate similarly, so there is no obvious single lever to pull on watershed management.
+Miltona Lake earns an A — every scored parameter (clarity and phosphorus) rates among the best monitored waters in Douglas County. clarity and phosphorus rate similarly, so there is no obvious single lever to pull on watershed management.

 A TSI value of 40 puts Miltona Lake in the oligotrophic range, where biological productivity stays low and the water column remains clear.
 The lake's 105 ft maximum depth is in the upper tier for Minnesota — deep enough for cold-water fish to find refuge in summer.
 At 5,731 acres, Miltona Lake is one of the larger lakes in Douglas County, with 17.5 miles of shoreline supporting multiple distinct use patterns.
 Among the 51 graded lakes in Douglas County, Miltona Lake ranks 5 — in the top quartile locally.